11ty/eleventy-base-blog/README.md

 - Use the `eleventyNavigation` key (via the [Eleventy Navigation plugin](https://www.11ty.dev/docs/plugins/navigation/)) in your front matter to add a template to the top level site navigation.
 This is in use on `content/index.njk` and `content/about/index.md`.
 - Content can be in _any template format_ (blog posts needn’t exclusively be markdown, for example).
 Configure your project’s supported templates in `eleventy.config.js` -> `templateFormats`.
 - The `public` folder in your input directory will be copied to the output folder (via `addPassthroughCopy` in the `eleventy.config.js` file).
 This means `./public/css/*` will live at `./_site/css/*` after your build completes.
-- The blog post feed template is in `feed/feed.njk`.
-This feed also uses the global data file at `_data/metadata.json`.
+- Provides two content feeds:
+	- `content/feed/feed.njk`
+	- `content/feed/json.njk`
-- This project uses three layouts:
+- This project uses three [Eleventy Layouts](https://www.11ty.dev/docs/layouts/):
 	- `_includes/layouts/base.njk`: the top level HTML structure
 	- `_includes/layouts/home.njk`: the home page template (wrapped into `base.njk`)
 	- `_includes/layouts/post.njk`: the blog post template (wrapped into `base.njk`)
-- `_includes/postslist.njk` is a Nunjucks include and is a reusable component used to display a list of all the posts. `index.njk` has an example of how to use it.
+- `_includes/postslist.njk` is a Nunjucks include and is a reusable component used to display a list of all the posts. `content/index.njk` has an example of how to use it.